ChristopherJHart/ChristopherJHart.github.io/_posts/2023-09-04-Enforcing-Python-Unit-Test-Coverage.md

 Let's re-run our unit tests.
 This time, we see the `test_all_models_have_unit_tests()` unit test fails because of the `__builtins__` object imported from the `project.models` module, which most Python modules will have defined "under the hood".
 For our purposes, we don't care about this object, so we need to refactor the `test_all_models_have_unit_tests()` function to do two things:

 1. Filter the imported objects through a [*predicate function*](https://docs.python.org/3/howto/functional.html#built-in-functions).
-The `projects.models` module may contain helper functions or classes that are unrelated to the modules we want to test.
+The `projects.models` module may contain helper functions or classes that are unrelated to the models we want to test.
 To work around this, we will define a predicate function called `is_builtin_data_structure_or_type()` that will return `True` if the object is a built-in data structure or type, and `False` otherwise.
 Then, we will pass this predicate function to the `inspect.getmembers()` function as the second argument.
 2. Within the `test_all_models_have_unit_tests()` function, we will check to see if objects returned by the `inspect.getmembers()` function are a "dunder" method or attribute starting with `__`.
 If they are, we will ignore them.

 First, the new `is_builtin_data_structure_or_type()` predicate function is shown below.